The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 One of the many championship courses in The Villages is Palmer Legends, which is regarded as one of the most exclusive establishments in the community.
 Its restaurant is also quite a popular choice for local residents.

 The Villages' nearby Lake Sumter Landing market square is a hotspot filled with activity that's designed to resemble a fishing village.
 It even features social activities and clubs, such as dragon boat racing.
-Officials are currently working on an expansion that will add a floating dock for launching boats and a new boathouse for those who conduct lake tours.
+Officials are currently working on an expansion that will add a floating dock for launching boats and a covered gazebo.

 8. Village of Buttonwood

-Retirees who like to keep fit will thoroughly enjoy the Village of Buttonwood, which features a variety of activities and includes access to three of the community's executive golf courses — the Redfish Run, Bonita Pass, and Tarpon Boil.
+Retirees who love to stay active will thoroughly enjoy the Village of Buttonwood, which features a variety of activities and includes access to three of the community's executive golf courses — the Redfish Run, Bonita Pass, and Tarpon Boil.
 Those who live in the community pay a small fee to use a cart and walk the course free of charge.

 Besides the golfing, the Fish Hawk Recreation Center is also within walking distance.
-And less than five miles away from this neighborhood is the area of Brownwood Paddock Square, which is full of stores and restaurants that are organized in a similar manner to a downtown.
-Those who want to explore this area can visit one of the many local attractions such as The Spice & Tea Exchange or The Rustic Rose.
-The Village of Buttonwood is also home to many delectable restaurants, including Prima Italian
+And less than five miles away from this neighborhood is the area of Brownwood Paddock Square, which is full of stores and restaurants organized similarly to a downtown.
+Those who want to explore this area can visit one of the many local attractions, such as The Spice & Tea Exchange or The Rustic Rose.
+The Village of Buttonwood is also home to many delectable restaurants, including Prima Italian.

 9. Village of Caroline